ARM-software/EndpointAI/Kernels/Research/Arm-2D/README.md

 Following features are planned and to be introduced in the near future:

 - **Alpha (bitmap) Masking schemes**
-  - New APIs will be added for Copy, Paving and Alpha-blending
+  - New APIs will be added to Copy, Paving and Rotation.
 - **Image Filters, e.g. Anti-aliasing algorithms**
 - **Zooming/Stretching Algorithms**